Raymond Jonson: Biography

 In 1922, Jonson's life was changed when he visited New Mexico for the first time.
 The experiences and sights of this short visit to Santa Fe, convinced Jonson to move to New Mexico in 1924 to focus on painting among the southwestern landscapes.
 In Santa Fe, Jonson started the Atalaya Art School and arranged for a "Modern Wing" in which he mounted monthly exhibitions by modern artists at the New Mexico Museum of Art from 1927-1931.
 In 1934, Jonson began teaching art at the University of New Mexico in Albuquerque.

 In 1938, Jonson co-founded the Transcendental Painting Group with Emil Bisttram.
 Drayer writes that Bisttram had previously taught painting at Roerich's Master Institute in New York City for several years.

 The aim of the Transcendental Painting Group was "to defend, validate and promote abstract art.
 They sought to carry painting beyond the appearance of the physical world, through new expressions of space, color, light and design."
 Other members of the Transcendental Painting Group were Ed Garman, Florence Miller Pierce, Horace Towner Pierce, Agnes Pelton, Stuart Walker, William Lumpkins, and Lawren Harris.
 The group was forced to disband in 1942 due to World War II.

 The Jonson Gallery was established at the University of New Mexico in 1950.
 While teaching at the University of New Mexico in the early 1950s, Jonson had a profound influence on the Cochiti Pueblo artist Joe Herrera.
 Jonson retired from the University of New Mexico in 1954, but continued to mentor students there, including painter William Conger.
-Raymond Jonson died in 1982.
+Raymond Jonson died at the age of 90 while at the Jonson Gallery on May 10, 1982.
 The Jonson Gallery's collection was moved to the UNM Art Museum in 2010.